Parking Policies

 10. Parking and traffic regulations for students shall be in effect at all times.

-11. Emergency changes in these regulations will be posted on the official student bulleting board in the Administration Building.
+11. Emergency changes in these regulations will be posted on the official student bulletin board in the Administration Building.

-Permits are not transferable and may be used only on the vehicle for which issued.
+1. Permits are not transferable and may be used only on the vehicle for which issued.
 The registrant is responsible for the permit after issue.
+Permits may be temporarily moved to another vehicle under the same ownership.

-1. A permit must be displayed on the rear view mirror as illustrated on the back of the permit.
+2. A permit must be displayed on the rearview mirror as illustrated on the back of the permit.

-2. Lost or missing permits must be reported to the Department of University Safety as soon as possible and a replacement will be issued.
+3. Lost or missing permits must be reported to the University Police and Public Safety as soon as possible and a replacement will be issued.

-5. Change of address or change of license plates must be reported to the Department of University Safety.
+6. Change of address or change of license plates must be reported to the University Police and Public Safety.

 1. No Parking Zone $15